daniel-hampton/mcio/tutorials/getting-started-with-python/index.md

 <ArticleTitle />
 <TagLinks />

-Let's learn how to download, install, and create your development environment in order to get started programming with python!
-Perhaps you've heard that coding is a superpower.
-Or you've read about this fancy *machine learning* stuff going around.
+Welcome friends!
+Maybe you've come here after reading about this fancy *machine learning* stuff.
+Or you've heard that coding is a superpower that will help you launch a new career.
 Either way, you're probably asking yourself, "Where do I start?".
 Right here in this tutorial, with no previous programming knowledge required!
+We are going to learn how to download and install python.
+Then we will create our development environment to make working with code fun and easy.
 Let's get started!

 <!-- more -->